 Do you need a Virginia probate attorney to represent you in a case involving a will contest?
+Our attorneys can assist clients all around Virginia, including in Annandale.
 A Last Will and Testament of a deceased person can be challenged in a proceeding to impeach the will.

 Grounds for impeaching a will include lack of testamentary capacity by the testator (the person signing the will), forgery (the deceased person did not sign the Will) and undue influence (the will provisions resulted from pressure from another person and do not reflect the decedent’s intent).

 A person who signs a will must have testamentary capacity.
 The law defines such capacity as “knowing the natural objects of your bounty” (who your family is), knowing that you have an estate (what you own generally) and that the document you are signing, the will, says what happens to your estate after you die.
 The testator can be sick or have impaired intellect at the time they sign their will and still have testamentary capacity.
 The capacity needs only to exist at the time the will is signed.